Learn More

 Headteacher

-Sweatbox at Kingsgrove is open this evening (Monday 9th February), from 7pm to 9pm, for Years 7 to 13.
+Don't miss Sweatbox at Kingsgrove on Monday evening - open from 7pm to 9pm for Years 7 to 13.

-Don't miss out on the next King Alfred's Academy Enrichment Programme (KAAEP) talk on Monday 9th March, 5pm - 6.30pm.
-Dr Maxime Lepoutre from the University of Reading discusses "Free Speech and Hate Speech - can we ban one and still have the other?"
-Tickets are free for students and staff - please email: pstokell@kas.cambrianlt.org or use the QR code below to book your space!
+Don't forget to book your tickets to our next Enrichment Programme talk on Monday 9th March at 5pm in the Sixth Form Auditorium.
+Join Dr Maxime Lepoutre as he talks about 'Free Speech and Hate Speech - can we ban one and still have the other?'
+Tickets are free to students and staff - to book your ticket, email: pstokell@kas.cambrianlt.org or use the QR code below.